Subtransmission Grid Control via Online Feedback Optimization

 \subsection{Tap changer behavior}

-The tuning matrix $G$ influences the tap changer behavior.
-To illustrate this behavior, we simulate the benchmark for different $G$.
-More precisely, we use the controller for \emph{Optimal and Safe Curtailment} and change the entries of $G$ corresponding to tap changers.
+As discussed in Section~\ref{ssec:tuning}, the tuning matrix $G$ influences the tap changer behavior.
+To illustrate this phenomenon, the use of the \ac{OFO} controller for \emph{Optimal and Safe Curtailment} is simulated for different values of the entries of $G$ corresponding to tap changers.
 The results for different values can be seen in Figure~\ref{fig:tap_changer_behavior}.
 With a value of~500, the tap changers are heavily used and might deteriorate quickly.
 For larger values, their usage decreases and with the value~5000 they are only used once the grid reaches its capacity limit.
-With a much larger value than~5000, the tap changers would not be used at all unless needed to enforce operational constraints, e.g. voltage limits.
+With a much larger value than~5000, the tap changers would not be used at all unless needed to enforce operational constraints, e.g., voltage limits.